 Materials and Manufacture

-- Non-toxic, microbial barrier, appropriate physical barrier, and compatible with sterilization process
+- Non-toxic, microbial barrier, appropriate physical barrier, and compatible with the sterilization process.

-- Validate manufacture process to ensure it is reproducible with consistent results that adhere to all standards
+- Validate the manufacturing process to ensure it is reproducible with consistent results that adhere to all standards.

-- Specified seal strength- measured by tensile test method
+- Specified seal strength- measured by the tensile test method.